Goldenkrew3000/intelmetool-n150/README.md

-# Intelmetool for Alderlake N150
+# Intelmetool for Alderlake & N150
-Intelmetool patched to work with the N150 HECI
+Intelmetool patched to work with the Alderlake & N150 HECI

 # What is this?
 Intelmetool by default does not work with newer hardware, and requires patching to add support, and this is that.<br>